wtraylor/modular_megafauna_model/doxygen/herbiv_design.md

 - Lack of modularity: A submodule of, e.g. HerbivoreBase cannot easiliy deliver its own output variable.
 - Cumbersome extensibility: New output variables need to be introduced in various places (see \ref sec_herbiv_new_output).
 That is a violation of the [Open/Closed Principle](\ref sec_open_closed).
-- Any variable that is specific to a submodule or interface implementation (e.g. `bodyfat` is specific to HerbivoreBase) will have produce undefined values, and the user is responsible to interpret them as invalid or disable their output.
+- Any variable that is specific to a submodule or interface implementation (e.g. `bodyfat` is specific to HerbivoreBase) will produce undefined values if that submodule is not active.
+The user is then responsible to interpret them as invalid or disable their output.
 So far, there is no check of congruency between [parameters](\ref Fauna::Parameters)/[HFT settings](\ref Fauna::Hft) and the selection of output variables in the output module.

 ### Output Module {#sec_herbiv_outputmodule}